- Off road parking

 A cosy holiday cottage set mainly over the first floor, close to open countryside and tucked away at the end of a quiet residential lane a few minutes' walk from the village of Bugle, once home to the Cornish China Clay miners.

-Mostly first floor.
 One double bedroom.
-Ground floor shower room with shower cubicle, basin and WC.
-First floor open plan living area with fitted kitchen, dining area and sitting area.
+Ground floor shower room with shower, basin and WC.
+Open plan living area with kitchen, dining area and sitting area.

 - Eco-friendly biomass system

-- Electric oven and hob, microwave, fridge/freezer, washine machine, TV, DVD, WiFi
+- Electric oven and hob, microwave, fridge/freezer, washing machine, TV with Freeview, DVD, WiFi

 - Fuel and power inc. in rent